PrakharMathur/prakharmathur.github.io/README.md

       - <http://www.cplusplus.com/reference/array/array/>
 3. **Container Details** - Following page gives complete details of each container in a tabular format.
 Along with when the iterator is invalidated, which API each container supports, etc.
    - <https://en.cppreference.com/w/cpp/container>
-4. **Multi Threading** `(Very Important)` - Always remember the C++11 Multi threading is just a OOPs based wrapper on pthread and is totally dependent on pthread library and hence you must have to link the pthread library with the code by add "-lpthread" to your makefile for compilation.
+4. **Multi Threading** `(Very Important)` - Always remember the C++11 Multi threading is just a OOPs based wrapper on pthread and is totally dependent on pthread library and hence you must have to link the pthread library with the code by adding "-lpthread" to your makefile for compilation.
 Please google to see how to use them as there are plenty of examples available.
-I will send a my implementation of Ring Buffer code later which uses a lot of the C++11 features.
+I will link my implementation of Ring Buffer code later which uses a lot of the C++11 features.
    1. **Atomic** `(Extremely Important)`
       - <https://en.cppreference.com/w/cpp/atomic/atomic>
       - <http://www.cplusplus.com/reference/atomic/>